charming-art/terminal/README.md

 app.run()
 ```

-And you will get this in your lock terminal.
+And you will get this in your local terminal.

 ![welcome](https://raw.githubusercontent.com/charming-art/public-files/master/welcome.gif)